Skip to Content

 For a full list, check out also my super comprehensive post on the 41 best things to do in Bangkok.

-To experience all that Bangkok has to offer, one would have to spend at least weeks in the city, however, if you are short on time and only have a few days to explore the heart of Thailand, you can still tick the main sights off your list and have your three perfect days in Bangkok before heading to the islands, maybe Phuket or Koh Samui.
-Wondering what to see in Bangkok in 3 days?
+However, if you are short on time and only have a handful of days, you can still tick the main sights off your list and have your three perfect days in Bangkok before heading to the islands, maybe Phuket or Koh Samui.
+Wondering what to see in the city with so little time?

 Day 1 | The Essentials: Temples, Chinatown & Khao San Road